TodePond/TodePondDotCom/wikiblogarden/blending/here/readme.md

 I don't know— it's really hard to say because I'm not really sure what I'm doing and I don't know what I'm supposed to be doing either[^block].
 I'm trying to "learn" and I'm trying to "practise"[^prac] I guess.
 And maybe one day I'll have a clearer picture!

-The reason I asked so many people is because it's something I don't know the answer too.
+The reason I asked so many people is because it's something I don't know the answer to.

 ## My current answer

 This is my current answer:

 I think I see it as a failing whenever I have to solve a hard problem myself.
-I have so little time that I can't afford to spend time on it.
+I have so little time that I can't afford to spend time on that sort of thing.
 Also I know myself too well, and I know that I'll end up spending too much time on working away at problems, rather than reaching anyone, or having any impact, or collaborating.

 I only ever build something myself after I've failed to convince someone else to build it.
 I call this moment "the bite"[^bite].
 It's when I can see a potential for something that other people can't.
 It's not a positive moment— it feels like giving up.
 Like "ok fine I'll just build it myself..."